Stories from the House of the Virgin Mary

 People have declared to feel a rush of emotions and a significant spiritual presence when visiting the house, perhaps offering additional credence to the claim of its famous guest.

-The building that was said to be her house is now a small chapel and Catholic services are still held there every Sunday.
+The building that was said to be her house is now a small chapel and Catholic services are still held every Sunday.
 It is modest and void of much decoration, the walls are mostly bare and staggered bricks are exposed.
-We watched as a nun repeatedly fussed over the angle of the fresh flowers placed at the alter.
-A small statue of Mary sat between many colorful bouquets.
+We watched as a nun repeatedly fussed over the angle of the fresh flowers placed at the altar.
+A small statue of Mary sat between many colourful bouquets.

 I cannot say I felt a life-changing rush of emotions.
 No tears or tingling.
 Instead, just the warmth of deep appreciation for a place so peaceful, filled with love and prayers from across the world, Christians and Muslims alike.
 A place where a respect of beliefs is acknowledged and upheld.
 Where prayers and wishes are probably very much the same.

 And that is the final story that should be told, I believe.
-One of kinship and of understanding, and that people really aren’t so different after all.
+It is one of kinship and understanding, and people really aren’t so different after all.

 So loved your narration.
 And those pics, are amazing too.
 Felt a sense of peace and serenity while reading your post.